OfficeDev/office-js-docs-pr/docs/develop/initialize-add-in.md

 - Initialize with `Office.initialize`.

 > [!TIP]
 > We recommend that you use `Office.onReady()` instead of `Office.initialize`.
-Although `Office.initialize` is still supported, using `Office.onReady()` provides more flexibility.
-You can assign only one handler to `Office.initialize` and it's called only once by the Office infrastructure, but you can call `Office.onReady()` in different places in your code and use different callbacks.
+Although `Office.initialize` is still supported, `Office.onReady()` provides more flexibility.
+You can assign only one handler to `Office.initialize` and it's called only once by the Office infrastructure.
+You can call `Office.onReady()` in different places in your code and use different callbacks.
 >
 > For information about the differences in these techniques, see [Major differences between Office.initialize and Office.onReady()](#major-differences-between-officeinitialize-and-officeonready).